 How important is adaptability and context in your coaching approach?
-UEFA A licensed coach, Dan Wright discusses the idea of creating a flexible framework for players to explore and how coaching is never black or white.
+UEFA A licensed coach and PDP Technical Advisor, Dan Wright discusses the idea of creating a flexible framework for players to explore and how coaching is never black or white.

 Coaches like principles when teaching the game, they are a quick and straightforward way to transfer your understanding of the game to your players, but are they dangerous?
 A few weeks ago, I posted a tweet which discussed a scenario around the passing options of a fullback in a 4-3-3 formation.
 This question created a healthy debate amongst coaches, with many offering definitive and definite “answers”.

 As humans, we like principles because they simplify complex situations.
 As we learn, these generalisations or rules they help us survive or make quick almost instinctive decisions.
 For example, as a child you learn not to touch things that are hot, to look both ways when crossing the road and to put your hands out if you fall.
 These generalisations are great, they teach us lots quickly and make an immediate and important impact.
 All simple, all relevant and absolute definitives.
 But how do you teach someone to tame a lion, negotiate the M25 or play football?
 To learn and adapt to more complex tasks, where the environment is dynamic and the variables are greater, these quick win principles can still be found, but largely depend on one thing; context.

 When I was younger I was taught “NEVER pass the ball across your own box”.
 If this was challenged it’s probably linked to risk and reward, the coach saw this as a strategy which would concede more goals than it would help us score.
 Fine, but it’s an opinion based on the coaches’ values, not a fact, and certainly not a rule.
 You could apply this thought process to a few classic calls like; “Play the way you are facing”, “Shoot on sight” or “Mark touch tight”.
 They’re out there and they’re used every week but are they helpful?